Updated October 2018

-The first (and most obvious) benefit to allowing unpaid time off also builds positive relationships with your team by demonstrating how you’re willing to work with them when necessary.
+Offering unpaid time off also builds positive relationships with your team by demonstrating how you’re willing to work with them when necessary.
 Life happens, and we’ve all found ourselves stuck between a rock and a hard place.
-Knowing your employer is willing to work with you and be flexible will help increase retention and create a better work environment.
+When your employees know you are willing to work with them and be flexible with their schedules, you'll increase retention rates and create a better work environment.

 Whatever you decide, make sure you’re doing it for all your employees across the board.
 If you allow one employee to take unpaid time off under certain conditions, make sure all employees know they have this option available under similar conditions.